tobyweston/essential_acceptance_testing/manuscript/part2/design.md

-### Request for portfolio value tests
+### Example 2: Testing the outgoing messages

-In the previous section, we made no verifications against the request mechanisms so that we could focus solely on display semantics.
+In the previous example, we made no verifications against the request mechanism so that we could focus solely on display semantics.
 The next set of tests focuses on the request mechanics.
-We're interested in exercising the interaction between the UI and the `Portfolio` port.
+We're interested in exercising the interaction between the UI and the Portfolio port.

-The previous tests ask "when I ask for a portfolio value in the UI, what happens?", this set of tests are concerned with what it actually means to ask for a portfolio's value?
+The previous test asks "when I ask for a portfolio value in the UI, how is it displayed?", this example is concerned with what it actually means to ask for a portfolio's value?

 ![](images/part2/design.md/test-ui-to-portfolio.png)

 When the UI asks for a valuation, a specific message is sent over the wire.
-These tests would verify the request and response formats.
-How the response is actually used is left to the previous tests.
-For example, if the request is sent as JSON, the JSON content may be verified.
-The response body may be verified against a specific JSON format and the HTTP response code verified to be 200 (OK).
+This example would verify the request and response formats.
+For example, if the request is sent as JSON, the JSON content could be verified.
+The response body could also be verified against a specific JSON format and the HTTP response code verified to be 200 (OK).
+How the response is actually used is left to other tests.

 Specifically, we'd

 * Start up the UI server
 * Setup a fake Portfolio server with an expectation against a specific HTTP request
-* Use the UI to click refresh valuation control
+* Use the browser to refresh the valuation
 * Verify the request expectation and return a canned response
 * Verify that a response was received but not how it is used in the UI

 When the UI asks for the current value, a message is sent to the Portfolio component.
-These tests would use a real UI to call the Portfolio's port (represented by a test double) so that we can assert expectations on the message format.
-If we have different UIs, we would need to test each to verify how they communicate with the port.
-For example, a test for a desktop client would also verify the JSON message and HTTP request.
+Testing the outgoing messages would use a real UI to call a test double (representing the Portfolio's port) so that we can assert expectations on the message format.
+If we had multiple UIs (for example a desktop client), we'd need to test how each of them communicate with the port.
+The port represents the API and the outgoing messages from each UI should be tested against the API specification.

-#### Example test
+#### Example 2: Code listings

-An example specification might look like this.
+An example specification interested in the Portfolio's API might look like this.

 A> #### What does it mean to ask for a portfolio value in the UI?
 A>
 A> When the user asks for the current portfolio valuation in the UI A>
 A> Then a request for the portfolio value is made to the application and the response is returned

 With a corresponding fixture as follows.